marsbard/grua/README.md

   build: my-base
   tag: foobar/base
   run: false
+dependent:
-dependent: # in the Dockerfile it says 'FROM foobar/base'
+  build: dependent # in the Dockerfile it says 'FROM foobar/base'
   after:
     - base
 ```
 This will ensure that the 'dependent' image is not built until after the 'base' image has been.

-By default this is `true` so you only need to specify it when you don't want the image to be
+By default `run` is `true` so you only need to specify it when you don't want the image to be
 run as a container, e.g.:

 ```